 It now seems like a pretty simple concept, but it took countless conversations to hone in on what exactly we were going to build and offer our customers.

-Are you creating a digital business or depending on many face-to-face meetings?
-Each coaching business is different and you need to first identify your niche and the time required to dedicate per client before you can assign appropriate value.
+Are you creating a digital coaching business or depending on many face-to-face meetings?
+Each health coaching business is different and you need to first identify your niche and the time required to dedicate per client before you can assign appropriate value.

 Health coach, Megan Lyons, adds that it's important to also consider the ancillary tasks and services that make up your offering - everything takes time and has an associated cost... everything.